buy driving licence online

 - by phoning 0300 790 6806 between 8am and 7pm Monday to Friday, and between 8am and 2pm on Saturdays

 When you contact us, please give your full name and address, and your date of birth or driver number.
-Also give us as much information as possible about your medical condition
+Also give us as much information as possible about your medical condition: buy driving licence online

 General information